 Again, being prepared is the key and the potential saving on a car from an auction is well worth it, I promise.

-Bidding online is actually really easy, so easy that the first time I did it I didn’t even realise I’d won my car, haha all you do is enter your bid in the box and hit enter.
+Bidding online is actually really easy.
+So easy that the first time I did it I didn’t even realise I’d snagged my car, haha.
+All you do is enter your bid in the box and hit enter!

 It’s important to note, the auctions go FAST!
 Like lightning speed, so make sure you’re not distracted and watching the bids.

 I would also read through the Pickles Terms & Conditions, to be full across all aspects before bidding.

 Once you’ve won or lost, the bidding will just move straight into the next car.
 Once it’s been processed, you’ll receive the paperwork in your email.
 This will have instructions on what to do next.

 You will have one working day to collect and pay for the car.
 Otherwise, you will forfeit the sale and the deposit will be lost.

 I simply paid with a bank cheque and picked up my car and drove it home that day!
 You will need to apply for temporary registration of 72 hours to drive it on the roads.
 Make sure you contact your states traffic authority, EG. VicRoads to do this in Vic.